 something that at least set him apart.

-The guys spit a lot when they smoked, and Frank could spit
+The guys liked to spit a lot when they smoked, and Frank could spit

 far out into the street from where he was sitting on the